Document Generation is the process of automatically creating documents based on rules.

 Docmosis is Template based Document Generation Software.

-The driving goal when designing Docmosis was the desire to be able to create templates using tools that people already know, like: Microsoft Word or LibreOffice.
+The driving goal when designing Docmosis was the desire to create templates using tools that people already know, like: Microsoft Word or LibreOffice.

-Choosing these richly featured editors meant that simple tasks like:
+Choosing these well known and richly featured editors meant that simple tasks like:

 - Specifying Page Size and Page Orientation